ivotron/ivotron.github.io/_posts/2013-10-22-srl-oktoberfest-poster.md

 ![posix]\

+As we move towards the exascale goal, this way of interfacing with storage becomes more of an obstacle.
+Many features provided by distributed file systems are hidden by the POSIX layer and in many cases have to be replicated by existing middleware.
+If these were visible to the applications, and if applications were able to have full control of them, domain knowledge that is available at the application level could be used to execute storage operations efficiently.

 # DOE Fast Forward I/O and Storage

-As we move towards the exascale goal, this way of interfacing with storage becomes more of an obstacle.
-Many features provided by the stack are hidden by the middleware/POSIX layers.
-If these were visible to the applications, and if the applications were able to control how the underlying layers behave, they would benefit greatly since the domain knowledge that is available at the application level could be used to execute storage operations efficiently.
 The Fast Forward Storage I/O project [@intel_corporation_milestone_2012] is aimed at merging the features of existing middleware into a next-generation parallel file system stack.

-![ff]\
+Applications or data format libraries interface against the I/O Dispatcher (IOD) interface, which semantically manages the staging area and interfaces directly with the distributed file system, without using the POSIX interface.

+![iod-as-replacement]\

-# I/O Dispatcher
+# I/O Dispatcher Interface

+The interface exposes many features.

 ## Object-based